Folds in the skin

 | Langer's lines of the face researchgate.net |

-All of these illustrations are wrong
+All these illustrations are incorrect

 They don't even show the vertical center fold that divides your body into two halves.